-SAM vs SMP: Why a Software Asset Management Tool Is Insufficient for SaaS Management
+SAM vs SMP: Why a Software Asset Management tool is insufficient for SaaS Management

 What is software asset management?

 Software asset management (SAM) and software asset management tools (SAM tools) manage the procurement, deployment, maintenance, and utilization of software applications.
 The main goals of SAM tools are to limit business and legal risks while reducing IT costs.
+SAM tools provide “in-depth software asset analysis by decoding software license entitlements, automating the collection of software consumption data, establishing ISV effective license position (ELP), governing software assets, optimizing software value delivery and sharing information with other tools and stakeholders,” according to Gartner.

 Are SAM tools ideal for software cost management?